nmashton/nam-oral-history/README.md

 Documents are filed according to section and order within section.

+## How to use

+Build process still under development.

+To manually compile a file, use [Pandoc](http://pandoc.org), like so:

+    pandoc --filter pandoc-citeproc src/00/00/cohen.md -f markdown -t html -s -o cohen.html

 ## To do

 There are still many, many documents to create.